If you're an athlete, fair enough. You need your muscles to suffer for you to make it to the top.

 There was a pause and one of my speaker friends commented, 'It was good, but a bit like a dissertation'.

 It was disappointing, sure, but the most valuable feedback I've ever received and a turning point in my speaking career.
 Since then, I've ad-libbed in conferences.
-I'm far more interested in engaging audiences than being word perfect.
+It's all carefully thought through and organised, but I'm far more interested in engaging audiences than being word perfect.
 It's like a one-way conversation.

-How much difference did the disappointment make to my speaking career?
+How much difference would feeling crushed by the negative feedback have made to my speaking career?
 None at all.

 Welcome the negative